-Apart from the already mentioned examples of radioactive decay and the problem of yield with a fixed interest rate, natural logarithms appear when calculating the growth and decay of any bacterial, animal and plant population, the decay rates of a charged capacitor, or the temperature change of an object.
+Apart from already mentioned examples of radioactive decay and the problem of yield with a fixed interest rate, natural logarithms appear when calculating the bacterial, animal and plant population growth and decay, decay rates of a charged capacitor, or the temperature change of an object.

 - Demystifying the Natural Logarithm

 - What's so “natural” about the base of natural logarithms?

 - What's the Big Deal With the Mathematical Constant e?